-For compatibility with Contexts and Dependency 1.0, products must contain an option to cause an archive to be ignored by the container when no beans.xml is present.
+For compatibility with CDI versions prior to 4.0, CDI Full products must contain an option that causes an archive with empty beans.xml to be considered an explicit bean archive.

 The container searches for beans in all bean archives in the application classpath.